jkstill/sqlrun/README.md

                     user will be prompted for password if not on the command line

     --max-sessions  number of sessions to use

        --exe-delay  seconds to delay between sql executions defaults to 0.1 seconds

    --connect-delay  seconds to delay be between connections
-                    valid only for '--session-mode trickle'
+                    valid only for --session-mode trickle

     --connect-mode  [ trickle | flood | tsunami ] - default is flood
                     trickle: gradually add sessions up to max-sessions
                     flood: startup sessions as quickly as possible
                     tsunami: wait until all sessions are connected before they are allowed to work

+     --context-tag  set a value for the TAG attribute in the SQLRUN namespace before using this the SQLRUN_CONTEXT package must be created (see the create directory) see create/create-insert-test.sql, SQL/insert-test.sql and ./sqlrun-context.sh

+                    there is no default value for this option

         --exe-mode  [ sequential | semi-random | truly-random ] - default is sequential
                     sequential: each session iterates through the SQL statements serially
                     semi-random: a value assigned in the sqlfile determines how frequently each SQL is executed
                     truly-random: SQL selected randomly by each session

-          --sqldir  location of SQL script files and bind variable files. default is ./SQL
+          --sqldir  location of SQL script files and bind variable files. default is .\/SQL

-         --sqlfile  this refers to the file that names the SQL script files to use the names of the bind variable files will be defined here as well default is ./sqlfile.conf
+         --sqlfile  this refers to the file that names the SQL script files to use the names of the bind variable files will be defined here as well default is .\/sqlfile.conf

          -parmfile  file containing session parameters to set see example parameters.conf